Leiren/Npanel/README.md

  on Windwos The Npanel folder is your backup indeed.
  # Transfer
 on Linux you should backup /opt/Npanel Folder on old server then
-- install npanel using install script on destination server
+- install npanel using install script on destination server.
 - replace /opt/Npanel with your backup, then
 - service npanel restart

-on Windows you can just copy the Npanel folder and move it to destination server since it is portable
+on Windows you can just copy the Npanel folder and move it to destination server since it is portable.

 # Uninstall